Does Home Warranty Cover Washing Machines? Repair vs Replacement Explained

 Maintenance Requirements to Keep Coverage Valid

-• Inspect and replace hoses every 3–5 years — Even though hoses aren't covered, a burst hose can cause secondary damage that voids related claims
+• Inspect and replace hoses every 3 to 5 years.
+Even though hoses aren't covered, a burst hose can cause secondary damage that voids related claims

-• Don't overload the machine — Exceeding rated capacity is a documented misuse exclusion
+• Don't overload the machine.
+Exceeding rated capacity is a documented misuse exclusion (and a leading cause of motor and transmission failures)

 Frequently Asked Questions